Spring Garden Revival

 Professional Soil Testing & Nutrient Assessment Requirements for Bridgewater’s Glacial Till & Rocky Upland Soils

 Soil testing is mandatory for responsible nutrient management in Bridgewater’s glacial till and rocky upland soils.
 The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter, and macro/micronutrients.
 Aim for a pH of 6.0–7.0 for cool-season grasses; apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit, allowing 6–12 months for effect.
 Use the USDA Web Soil Survey to identify drainage, organic matter (target 4–6%), and compaction.
-Develop a written nutrient plan based on test results, following UMass Extension rates (0.75–1.0 lb N per 1,000 sq ft/application, max 3–4 lbs N/year).
-Adjust for site-specific factors like shade (reduce N by 25–30%), traffic, and compaction.
+Develop a written nutrient plan based on test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Adjust for shade (reduce N by 25–30%) and traffic (increase K for high-traffic areas).

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Bridgewater

-Bridgewater follows Massachusetts General Laws and may have additional local ordinances, especially regarding phosphorus near sensitive water bodies.
-Phosphorus is restricted except for new lawns or documented deficiency (<30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and maintain business registration with the town.
-Detailed records of applications, weather, and soil test results are required for compliance and liability.
-Insurance (minimum $1M per occurrence) and environmental impairment coverage are recommended for all commercial services.
-For licensing details, visit MDAR.
+Bridgewater follows Massachusetts General Laws and may have additional local ordinances, especially regarding phosphorus use in watershed areas.
+Phosphorus is restricted except for new lawns or documented deficiencies (soil P <30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, aligning with watershed protection and MS4 compliance.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and register their business locally.
+Maintain detailed records of applications, weather, and soil test results.
+Liability insurance (minimum $1M per occurrence) and environmental impairment coverage are recommended for all commercial services.
+For licensing, visit:

 Bridgewater Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

 Fertilizer use near wetlands and protected areas is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits or notifications are required for applications within 25–100 feet of wetlands or streams.
 No-fertilizer buffer strips are mandatory, and organic-only products are recommended in sensitive zones.
-Protect groundwater and surface water by preventing nutrient runoff, coordinating with MassDEP watershed programs, and adhering to TMDL requirements for impaired waterways.
-Always avoid application on impervious surfaces and use deflector shields near sensitive areas.
-For guidance, contact:
+Protect groundwater and surface water by preventing nutrient runoff, especially near public water supply wells.
+Always avoid applying fertilizer to impervious surfaces and sweep any spills back onto turf.
+Schedule applications with a minimum 24–48 hour rain-free window, using National Weather Service forecasts.
+Protect pollinators by avoiding combination products with insecticides during peak flowering (May–September).
+For permitting and guidance, contact:

 Bridgewater Conservation Commission